Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 More info [here](https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/).

 ### Display brightness control
+This fix requires Lilu.kext to be installed.
+You should already have it if you followed the Audio part.
 Download the latest zip file from [Here](https://bitbucket.org/RehabMan/applebacklightfixup/downloads/).
 Inside it you will find a kext and a file called "SSDT-PNLF.aml": you have to copy it to `EFI/CLOVER/ACPI/patched`, while you should already know what to do with the kext.

+NOTE:
-NOTE: This with just allow you to change the brightness in Settings->Display, setting the keyboard shortcuts is a different story.
+This with just allow you to change the brightness in Settings->Display, setting the keyboard shortcuts is a different story.
 More info [here](https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightfixup-kext.218222/).

 ### Keyboard and Touchpad